See how GoCardless reduces DSO

 Reduce churn

 30% of churn is involuntary, stemming from failed payments.
-Maximise your payment success with GoCardless and retain your loyal customers for longer.
+Maximize your payment success with GoCardless and retain your loyal customers for longer.

 API integration